Chemistry AS & A Level

 A Level Chemistry builds on ideas and concepts taught at GCSE.
 The topics are made interesting and relevant with an emphasis on real life chemistry.
 As you progress through the course content is revisited, developing your understanding and confidence.

-A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 4 or above (more information below).
+A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 4 or above.
 You must have a grade 5 in Maths (must be higher tier), 5 in Chemistry (if taken) otherwise 5 in Additional or 55 in Double Science.

 What will I study?